 - Chest Pain, Unusual Swelling, or Shortness of Breath

-Your goals have to align with you as a person.
-We often make goals that have no identifiable feature to us meaning it doesn’t relate to who we are.
-They should be realistic and have personal attachments to you.
+Your goals must align with you personally.
+We often make goals that don’t relate to who we are or what we care about.
+Instead, create goals that are realistic and have personal meaning to you.

-An example would be less “I want to get rid of my back pain” and more “I’d like to be able to play with my kids or work out with my buddies so I’d like to get past this back pain”.
-It’s simple, it’s got meaning, and it’s personal to you and your needs and wants.
+For example, instead of the blanket goal of “I want to get rid of my lower back pain,” think along the lines of “I want to play with my kids comfortably” or “I want to work out with my buddies with confidence.”
+It’s simple, it’s got meaning, and it’s personalized to you and your needs and wants.